The best wireless headsets for Xbox Series X you can get today.

 - Need crazy long battery life since you game for 15 hours+

-- Like saving money and being frugal (wired headsets are much cheaper)
+- Like saving money and being frugal since these headsets usually sell at higher price points (wired gaming headsets are much cheaper)

 - Think wired headsets have better sound quality